 Windham is a medium-sized town located in the state of Connecticut.
 With a population of 24,799 people and five constituent neighborhoods, Windham is the 45th largest community in Connecticut.
-Windham has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Windham has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Windham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Windham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Windham is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Windham who work in office and administrative support (15.37%), sales jobs (8.93%), and food service (7.80%).
+There are especially a lot of people living in Windham who work in office and administrative support (16.50%), sales jobs (9.04%), and food service (7.69%).

-In terms of college education, Windham is nearly on par with the US average for all cities of 21.84%: 18.46% of adults 25 and older in Windham have a bachelor's degree or advanced degree.
+The percentage of adults in Windham who are college-educated is close to the national average for all communities of 21.84%: 17.15% of the adults in Windham have a bachelor's degree or advanced degree.

-Windham is a very ethnically-diverse town.
+Windham is an extremely ethnically-diverse town.
 The people who call Windham home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Windham residents report their race to be White, followed by Black or African-American.
 Windham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.90% of the town’s residents.
-Important ancestries of people in Windham include Italian, French , English, and French Canadian.
+People of Hispanic or Latino origin account for 36.56% of the town’s residents.
+Important ancestries of people in Windham include Italian, French , English, and German.